Cod3Me/alx-system_engineering-devops/0x00-shell_basics/README.md

-The first script prints  the absolute working directory path
+The first script prints the current working directory's absolute path The second script lists all files in the directory